ARTS ENTREPRENEURSHIP & TECHNOLOGY: THE ART OF BUSINESS AND BUSINESS OF ART

 Freedom to Live

-With the journey now complete, the hero has found true freedom, and can turn his efforts to helping or teaching humanity.
+With the odyssey now complete, the hero has found true freedom, and can turn his efforts to helping or teaching humanity.

 In The Lord of the Rings, the hobbits become prominent citizens of the Shire with the wisdom they have gained.
 Aragorn reigns as King for many decades and ushers in a new age of peace and the rebuilding of Middle Earth.
 He then starts a family with Arwen, his Queen.